 Encourage them to save

 When you help your children make a habit out of saving money now, it typically has a positive impact on their financial future.
 Take them to the bank and set up a savings account in their name, encouraging them to add money whenever they can.
-Even a few dollars at a time accumulates into something for them to be proud of.
+Even a few dollars at a time accumulates into something of which they can be proud.

 You can help them split up their money each time they receive some.
 Encourage them to put a set percentage aside.